joomla-projects/com_localise/README.md

 Joomla 3.3 or above is needed to run this component.

 # Extension packager
-There is available a shell script that will package the extension for install into the Joomla CMS.
+There are two available ways to package the extension a PHING packager xml file (requires PHING) and a *nix shell script:

+## Phing packager

+A PHING build file can be found at build/build.xml.
+After executing it you will have an installable .zip file under build/packages.

+## Shell script for *nix systems

 To package, on a *nix system, navigate to the build folder and run ./build.sh.
 When complete, you will have an installable .zip file under build/packages.